jump-dev/JuMP.jl/docs/src/installation.md

 Requires a working installation of Gurobi with an activated license (free for academic use).
 Gurobi supports MIP callbacks and "SOS" constraints.

+!!! warning
     If you are using 64-bit Gurobi, you must use 64-bit Julia (and similarly with 32-bit Gurobi).

 ### Ipopt